 Fez is THE place for shopping for traditional crafts.
 Around every corner, another market appears.
 The cacophony of the metalworkers as they hand hammer and carve brass and bronze.
 The rhythmic ticking of the weavers, the sweet smell of cedar from the woodworkers.
 And of course, the overpowering aroma of the tannery as they produce the finest Moroccan leather.

 Almost as a respite from the overload on the senses, your guide will take you to the historical and cultural sites of Fez.
 Sites of history, culture, and faith lay waiting for your visit.

 After the tour, the rest of the day is yours.
 If you’re adventurous, head back into the Medina, or stay at the Riad, swim in the pool, or enjoy an afternoon relaxing.

 After breakfast, you’ll join your driver for a 1.5-hour drive west, arriving at the Roman ruins of Volubilis.

 Originally founded in the 3rd century BC, Volubilis became a vital outpost of the Roman Empire.
 As the centuries passed and the world changed, Volubilis became the ruins you see today.
 As you walk the streets and enter the shops and homes, you can still almost hear their voices in the wind.
 Explore on your own, or upgrade to a guided tour.

 After Volubilis, it’s a short drive to the Imperial City of Meknes.
-Your self-guided tours include the massive Heri es Souani granary and stables said to be one of the labors of Hercules, the Prison de Kara where Barbary pirate would keep their Christian prisoners, and the Mausoleum of Moulay Ismail.
+Your self-guided tours include the massive Heri es Souani granary and stables, the Prison de Kara where Barbary pirate would keep their Christian prisoners, and the Mausoleum of Moulay Ismail.

 After the tours, you’ll be brought back to Fez, and the rest of the day is yours.